- Cardiac arrest:

 Listed below are some combinations of symptoms associated with Cardiac arrest, as listed in our database.
 Visit the Symptom Checker, to add and remove symptoms and research your condition.

 The first step in treatment of cardiac arrest is prevention and treatment of risk factors and potential underlying diseases and conditions.
 These include coronary artery disease, heart attack, cardiovascular disease, diabetes, obesity, smoking, high cholesterol, hypertension, and recreational drug use.
-Prevention includes regular exercise, ...Cardiac arrest Treatments
+Prevention includes regular exercise, achieving and maintaining a ...Cardiac arrest Treatments

 Some of the possible treatments listed in sources for treatment of Cardiac arrest may include: